-One month earlier, two products designed by his just established company Koto Laboratory were released.
-These would turn out to be Yokoi's final two games.
+One month earlier, his just established company Koto Laboratory released two products, that would turn out to be Yokoi's final two games.

 |Keychain games designed by Yokoi's Koto Laboratory|